commandus/lorawan-network-server/README.md

 This field may have integer type not text.

-If proto defines some fields as timestamp, proto-db utility return MySQL error
+If proto defines some fields as timestamp, proto-dbSqlite3 utility return MySQL error

 ```
 Error insert record into SQL table 1 database mysql: Data truncated for column 'recvtime' at row 1